carpentries-incubator/geospatial-python/episodes/05-access-data.md

 client = Client.open(api_url)
 ```

-In the following, we ask for scenes belonging to the `sentinel-2-l2a` collection.
+Next, we ask for scenes belonging to the `sentinel-2-l2a` collection.
 This dataset includes Sentinel-2
-data products pre-processed at level 2A (bottom-of-atmosphere reflectance) and saved in Cloud Optimized GeoTIFF (COG)
+data products pre-processed at level 2A (bottom-of-atmosphere reflectance).
+This data is stored as Cloud Optimized GeoTIFF (COG)
 format:

 ```python